shubham242/Skynox_Internship_Task/README.md

 # Skynox_Internship_Task
-Copy of a UI design
+Webpage of a UI design